samuel500/LotteryTicketHypothesis/README.md

 Implementation of some of the experiments in this: https://arxiv.org/pdf/1905.01067.pdf

-Also includes trainable dropout mask layers and maxout layers.
+Also includes trainable dropout mask layers, maxout layers, binary layers...

 # Notes